-The observation itself of lensed SNe, in particular a type Ia SN, at redshift z = 1.0 is not an easy task.
-However, the brightness amplification due to the lensing will improve the detectability for high-z SNe, which represent a unique occasion to study the far Universe with these sources.
-We expect to observe with MAAT a SN of V = 23.0 mag, assuming a spatial binning of 2×2 and a R300R grism, with a $S/N \sim 10$ for the region around 4000-4500 Å, where SN feature of Fe II, Ca II and Mg II are generally observed, in a single hour of exposure, intended as four exposures of 900s.
+The observation itself of lensed SNe, in particular SN Ia at redshift z=1.0 is not an easy task.
+However, the lensing brightness amplification will improve the detectability for high-z SNe, which represents a unique occasion to study the far Universe with these sources.
+Assuming a spatial binning of 2×2 and R300R grism, for one hour exposure time (4×900s) we expect to observe with MAAT a SN of V=23.0 mag with a $S/N \sim 10$, for the region around 4000-4500 Å where SN features of Fe II, Ca II and Mg II are generally observed.
 Following epochs will require longer exposures, unless we further bin the spectrum, which however will make us lose only a limited information on the spectral emission.
 Again, this program cannot be performed with MUSE at the VLT due to his blind sensitivity below 4800 Å.

 3.3.
-Exploration of host galaxy environmental dependencies of Type Ia SN luminosities

-In recent years, H_0 measurements are achieving remarkable accuracy and precision thanks, in particular, to the use of distance indicators in the local Universe, but among all the local distance indicators, type-Ia supernovae (SNe) remain the most sensitive probe for the estimate of H_0 .
-However, SN-Ia distances rely on primary distance indicator measurements, which methods are generally based on strong correlation among observational quantities like the periodluminosity observed for Cepheids (Riess et al. 2019) or other indicators like the tip of the Red Giant branch inferred from observations of multiple stellar populations in SN-Ia host galaxies (Freedman et al. 2019).
-Once we have the possibility to use a calibrator sample for SNe Ia, we can use some proposed relations among their light curve properties and luminosity that are then calibrated with the above primary indicators, in order to measure the absolute luminosity and the distance of SNe Ia at larger distances (in particular at high redshifts).
+Exploration of host galaxy environmental dependencies of Type Ia SN luminosities methods generally based on strong correlations among observational quantities, like the period-luminosity observed for Cepheids (Riess et al. 2019) or other indicators like the tip of the Red Giant branch inferred from observations of multiple stellar populations in SN-Ia host galaxies (Freedman et al. 2019).
+Once we have the possibility to use a calibrator sample for SNe Ia, we can use some proposed relations among their light curve properties and luminosity that are then calibrated with the primary indicators in order to measure the absolute luminosity and the distance of SNe Ia at larger distances (in particular at high redshifts).